This post may contain affiliate links; see site footer for more details.

 Renting an apartment in the city is expensive, and space is obviously v. limited.
 Renting anything might’ve made more sense to us had we no clue where we wanted to be geographically.
 But, we did know the general area that we needed to be for J’s job (and my end was easy since I work from home).
 It was time to start researching.

-SO, to help shed some light on the housebuying process, I’m going to try and break it down into a few biggies (Should be a little financial series on CUR?
+SO, to help shed some light on the housebuying process, I’m going to try and break it down into a few biggies (Should this be a little financial series on CUR?
 All related to house buying?
 Yay?
 Nay?
 Sound off in the comments below!) that really impacted our financial confidence as a couple, to help us make the right decision in buying our cute little house-turned-home.

 1.)
 Talk about your finances.
 To be financially confident, you’ve gotta KNOW your finances…AND talk about ’em with people that matter.
 So, any potential roommates or anyone potentially helping you pay for anything at all should be in on the financial action.
 How much are you bringing in every month?
 What are your expenses?
 What’s absolutely necessary to get by, versus non-essential if push came to shove?
 Who pays for what?
 What’s the balance – IS there one?